ElementalXriath/Amplify-React-Guide/README.md

 - How to use Dynamo DB.
 - How to use AWS CLI and the process of pushing changes to you AWS account setting.
 - How to host your app on a scalable platform used by Amzon , Uber.

+If you need help with set up or run into any issues email me at elementcoding300@gmail.com.
+I have tested this so any issues may come from aws set up.